Control Systems · MAY 2026 · Updated JUNE 2026 · 8 min read

 WorkOrder 10455Product 600 mL whole milk, SKU 6012RecipeVersion 3Line Line 3PlannedQty 24000 unitsMaterialLots [milk silo 2 lot M-2207, caps lot C-1144]Operators [shift B]

 The Level 2 to Level 3 mapping binds them.
-While work order 10455 is the active order on Line 3, MES attributes the filler tags to that order and derives the production record.
+While work order 10455 is active on Line 3, MES attributes the filler tags to that order and derives the production record.

 Level 2 source (SCADA)